Characterizing the Structure of Online Conversations Across Reddit: Discussion

-Previous work by \citep{mejova2014controversy} has found controversial issues in the news to be framed using negative emotions.
-Our study also supports a similar finding as we observe the posts with negative sentiment to attract both broad and in-depth conversations.
-On the other hand, posts expressing a neutral emotion do not have lots of follow-up discussions, as can be seen by the lower depth of such discussion trees in Figure~\ref{fig:grid} (panel (c)).
-This result suggests that emotionally charged content posts and posts with high arousal involve more participants and many back-and-forth conversations.
-Researchers have reached similar conclusions on the potential of emotionally charged tweets to be more likely to be retweeted~\citep{stieglitz2013emotions} and on the ability of news with high emotional valence to spread wider~\citep{berger2012makes}.
-We live in a digital age and are inundated with information, so content high in arousal and emotion can catch our attention and make us engage.
+Our analysis revealed several important local features that predict the size, depth, and width of discussion trees.
+A key finding is that posts with negative sentiment attract both broad and in-depth conversation, supporting previous work by~\citet{mejova2014controversy} on the framing of controversial issues in news.
+Conversely, posts expressing neutral emotions tend to have fewer follow-up discussions.
+This suggests that emotionally charged content and posts with high arousal involve more participants and generate more back-and-forth conversations, aligning with research on the potential of emotionally charged tweets to be retweeted~\cite{stieglitz2013emotions} and the ability of high-valence news to spread wider~\cite{berger2012makes}.

-Finally, another notable finding of our paper is regarding textual content's ability to generate vigorous and broader discussions and attract high participation.
-On the other hand, video content is observed to spread widely but not stir-up thoughtful follow-up discussions.
-A potential explanation is that due to the content's textual nature, the audience is more likely to reply to the post with the original poster's ideas and thoughts, leading to back-and-forth conversations.
-In contrast, multimedia content is designed to spread widely, e.g., a meme or a blooper, but not to entice a more in-depth discussion.
+Another notable finding is the ability of textual content to generate broader discussions and attract high participation, while video content tends to spread widely but does not stimulate in-depth follow-up discussions.
+This difference may be because text-based posts encourage audience engagement with the original poster's ideas, leading to back-and-forth conversations, whereas multimedia content might attract attention but fail to provoke deeper discussion.